 Traditionally, "noise blankers" have been utilized to mitigate this type of impulse noise.
 These techniques detect the noise pulses and literally turn off the receiver during the time of the impulse.
 The problem with traditional noise blanking techniques is that they have no way to tell strong signals on the band from impulse noise and can thus "mix" impulses with the strong signals to cause unwanted interference.
-Maestro incorporates a Wideband Noise Blanking (WNB) algorithm that can differentiate between modulated signals and impulse noise, virtually eliminating the "mixing" problem found in traditional blankers.
+The Flex 6000 Series radios incorporate a Wideband Noise Blanking (WNB) algorithm that can differentiate between modulated signals and impulse noise, virtually eliminating the "mixing" problem found in traditional blankers.
 This WNB algorithm operates in real time over the entire Spectral Capture Unit (SCU) bandwidth to detect and replace impulses with an estimate of the desired signal.

-11 HOW TO CONFIGURE NOISE MITIGATION
+12 HOW TO CONFIGURE NOISE MITIGATION

-The FLEX-6000 has a number of digital-signal-processing functions that enhance reception in noisy environments.
+The FLEX-6000 Series radios have a number of digital-signal-processing functions that enhance reception in noisy environments.

-11.1 AGC THRESHOLD
+12.1 AGC THRESHOLD